World Of Dahlov Ipcar

 April of 1998, The University of Minnesota honored Dahlov with The Kerlan

-the age of ninety seven, Dahlov Ipcar continues to produce her fanciful
+the age of ninety eight, Dahlov Ipcar continues to produce her fanciful

 paintings and murals at her home and studio in Georgetown, Maine.